Outdoor Health Pavilion

 Too many of us are not getting enough sleep.
 Modern lifestyles, stress, and other factors leave people sleep-deprived and searching for answers to find restful sleep: Are naps beneficial?
 Is a TV better than an iPad when struggling to fall asleep?

-Join Dr. Norah Simpson for an insightful presentation on the importance of sleep for not only your mental and physical health but your overall well-being.
-Dr. Simpson—who specializes in non-drug treatments for sleep disorders—will discuss common roadblocks to getting a good night’s sleep, share tips on how to get meaningful rest, and answer your questions so you can catch some z’s.
+Dr. Norah Simpson gave an insightful presentation on the importance of sleep for not only your mental and physical health but your overall well-being.
+Dr. Simpson—who specializes in non-drug treatments for sleep disorders—discussed common roadblocks to getting a good night’s sleep, shared tips on how to get meaningful rest, and answered your questions so you can catch some z’s.

-In this compassionate and science-backed talk, Dr. Karen Adams—a national expert in menopause and lifestyle medicine—breaks down what’s really happening during the transition from perimenopause to menopause and beyond.
-With warmth and clarity, she addresses the topics so many people wonder about but rarely hear discussed openly: sleep disruption, mood swings, low libido, weight changes, hot flashes, and more.
+In this compassionate and science-backed talk, Dr. Karen Adams—a national expert in menopause and lifestyle medicine—broke down what’s really happening during the transition from perimenopause to menopause and beyond.
+With warmth and clarity, she addressed the topics so many people wonder about but rarely hear discussed openly: sleep disruption, mood swings, low libido, weight changes, hot flashes, and more.

-Grounded in evidence and real-world experience, Dr. Adams offers practical tools to support well-being at midlife—from hormone therapy and cognitive behavioral strategies to sleep hygiene, plant-forward nutrition, and the importance of community and self-compassion.
-Whether you’re in the middle of the transition or just beginning to ask questions, this talk will leave you informed, empowered, and reminded that “good enough” really is good enough.
+Grounded in evidence and real-world experience, Dr. Adams offered practical tools to support well-being at midlife—from hormone therapy and cognitive behavioral strategies to sleep hygiene, plant-forward nutrition, and the importance of community and self-compassion.
+Whether you’re in the middle of the transition or just beginning to ask questions, this talk helped inform, empower, and remind you that “good enough” really is good enough.

-Join Dr. Marcia Stefanick—a pioneer in women’s health and sex differences research—as she discusses the unique health journey of women, girls, and intersex individuals throughout their lives.
+Dr. Marcia Stefanick—a pioneer in women’s health and sex differences research—discussed the unique health journey of women, girls, and intersex individuals throughout their lives.

 • The fascinating role of X and Y chromosomes in shaping our health